 - 7.1.
 Disclosure to the FCOI Committee - 7.1.1.
-An employee must disclose to the FCOI Committee significant financial interests related to an investigator's funded or unfunded institutional responsibilities.
-Potential FCOI must be disclosed at the time that a Sponsored Program proposal is submitted, at least annually during the award period, and within 30 days of discovering or acquiring a new SFI with any sponsor in which the employee or immediate family member has a SFI as determined through reference to public prices or other reasonable measures of fair market value.
+At the time that a proposal for company support of a Sponsored Program is being submitted, at least annually during the award period, and within 30 days of discovering or acquiring a new SFI an employee must disclose to the FCOI Committee significant financial interests related to an investigator's institutional responsibilities with any sponsor in which the employee or immediate family member has a SFI as determined through reference to public prices or other reasonable measures of fair market value.
 Funding for the Sponsored Program will not be available to the employee until the disclosure of financial interest is reviewed and approved by the FCOI Committee.
-Prior to the Institution's expenditure of any funds under a PHS-funded research project, the FCOI Committee shall provide to the Sponsored Program Administration, an FCOI report regarding any Investigator's significant financial interest found by the Institution to be conflicting with certification that an appropriate Management Plan has been developed and implemented.
+Prior to the Institution's expenditure of any funds under a PHSfunded research project, the FCOI Committee shall provide to the Sponsored Program Administration, an FCOI report regarding any Investigator's significant financial interest found by the Institution to be conflicting with certification that an appropriate Management Plan has been developed and implemented. - 7.1.2.
+Potential FCOI involving University royalty entitlements shall be disclosed by the employee to the FCOI Committee.

-- 7.1.2.
-If unrelated to proposals for funding, at the time of submission of human or animal protocols if financial relationships related to the research exist. - 7.1.3 Potential FCOI involving University royalty entitlements shall be disclosed by the employee to the FCOI Committee. - 7.1.4.
-The employee is required to update his/her disclosure to the FCOI Committee on an annual basis, or within 30 days of such time as new reportable SFIs are obtained. - 7.1.5.
+- 7.1.3.
+The employee is required to update his/her disclosure to the FCOI Committee on an annual basis, or within 30 days of such time as new reportable SFIs are obtained. - 7.1.4.
 When there is no potential for FCOI and/or commitment for any member of the research team, the Principal Investigator may certify no FCOI. - 7.2.
 Sub-recipient organizations are required to comply with federal regulations on FCOI.
 WSU will allow sub-recipient to rely on its own FCOI policy if it can be demonstrated to WSU that this policy complies with the new rule.
 In addition, the sub-recipient must agree to report its identified FCOI's in a time frame that allows WSU to report these to PHS sponsor as required by regulations. - 7.3.
 Disclosure to other Committees, Offices, and Outside Organizations - 7.3.1.
 Employees must disclose their relationships with company or temporarily excuse themselves from any University Committee or review process that is considering a position. - 7.3.2.
 If a company is proposing to sponsor research, an employee must disclose SFI to that company. - 7.3.3.
 Employees proposing a Material Transfer Agreement (MTA) under which the University will provide materials to, or receive materials from, a company in which the employee or their immediate family has a SFI, must first disclose the proposed arrangement to the University's Technology Transfer Office. - 7.3.4.
 Employees must disclose their relationships with companies in all written or oral communications about the results of the Sponsored Program.
 The disclosure includes communication with professional groups and information to news media. - 7.4.
 Correspondence with Financial Conflict of Interest Committee - 7.4.1.
-Employees may choose to accept and return the management plan received from the committee, or may communicate questions, concerns, or disagreements about the management plan directly to the committee.
+Employees may choose to sign and return the management plan received from the committee, or may communicate questions, concerns, or disagreements about the management plan directly to the committee.
 All correspondence must be in writing. - 7.4.2.
 Employees must respond to the committee in writing within 30 days of receipt of a management plan.
 After that time, a new disclosure form may have to be submitted for consideration by the Committee.